X-PLUG/mPLUG-DocOwl/README.md

 </div>

 ## News
+* 🔥 [07.10] The demo on [ModelScope](https://modelscope.cn/studios/damo/mPLUG-DocOwl/summary) is avaliable.
-* 🔥 [07.07] We release the technical report and evaluation set.
+* [07.07] We release the technical report and evaluation set.
 The demo is coming soon.

 ## Spotlights